Reykjavik

 Capital Snobbery

-Reykjavik is home to the vast majority of Icelanders and not the best example of Icelandic culture or hospitality.
-There is a snobby class who chase around golf courses like spoilt middle aged children.
-The liberal Reykjavik residents are far from rich and have a proper soul unlike their affluent neighbors.
-Proper Icelandic culture remains out in the countryside.
-People are so well connected to nature that all egos are left at the door – along with your shoes.
+The more friendly Reykjavik residents are far from rich and have a proper soul.
+Proper Icelandic culture and hospitality remain out in the countryside.
+People are so well connected to nature that all egos are left at the door, along with your shoes.

 Sólfar – The Sun Voyager